yandeu/phaser-project-template-es6/README.md

 This template is **100% PWA ready**.

 The ServiceWorker is **disabled by default**.
-Uncommon the line below inside /src/index.html to enable it.
+Uncomment the line below inside /src/index.html to enable it.

 ```html
 <script>